Lerry History, Family Crest & Coats of Arms

 "Hence 'Lowrie-like,' having the crafty look of a fox.
 The full name Lawrence was also applied to the fox, proving that Lowry and Lawry are the true offspring of the name."

-Important Dates for the Lerry family
+Early History of the Lerry family

 This web page shows only a small excerpt of our Lerry research.
 Another 118 words (8 lines of text) covering the years 1687, 1683, 1686, 1677, 1671, 1677, 1669, 1640, 1653 and are included under the topic Early Lerry History in all our PDF Extended History products and printed products wherever possible.